roger-russel/mathematical-challenges-for-programmers/challanges/01-groups-combination/tips/01-tip.md

 1. into each group combine it elements into pairs, you can test if the quantity of pairs is right with this: ![Newton](../fixture/newton.svg "Newton Binomial").

-2. Sum each pair to now which one show more often.
+2. Sum each pair to now which one happen more often.